jdevfullstack/github-stats-guide/README.md

 ## Contributed To
-The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests and have them merged to the `main` branch.
+The `Contributed To` component as part of the computation is when you create pull requests and were merged to the `main` branch.

 It's not always about submitting proposed changes in a code base,